Corvus Pharmaceuticals, Inc.

 Scan Results

 Daily timeframeCorvus Pharmaceuticals, Inc., a clinical stage biopharmaceutical company, engages in the development of product candidates that precisely target proteins that are critical to immune cell maturation.
-The company carries a $1.04B market cap, placing it firmly in the small-cap category.
+Valued at $1.25B, CRVS is a small-cap name in its sector.
 The company's lead product candidate is soquelitinib (CPI-818), a selective covalent inhibitor of interleukin 2 inducible T cell kinase (ITK), which is in a multi-center Phase 1b/2 clinical trial for the treatment of peripheral T cell lymphoma, atopic dermatitis, hidradenitis suppurativa, autoimmune lymphoproliferative syndrome, and solid tumors monotherapy, and asthma, diseases.

 Market Cap